aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 <span class="image">![Stack Status](2-stack-status.png?raw=true)</span>

 Once the status of the stack is `CREATE_COMPLETE`, click on the **Outputs** tab.
 The values here will be critical to the completion of the remainder of the lab.
 Please take a moment to save these values somewhere that you will have easy access to them during the remainder of the lab.
-The names that appear in the **Key** column are referenced directly in the instructions in subsequent steps, using the parameter format: ==[outputKey]==
+The names that appear in the **Key** column are referenced directly in the instructions in subsequent steps, using the parameter format: ==[outputKey]==.

 <span class="image">![Stack Outputs](2-stack-outputs.png?raw=true)</span>